“You never change things by fighting the existing reality. To change something,

 At the same time, we will see how we have helped break the cycle of inter-generational trauma that plays such a key role in so many other social issues today.

-Each year, For Kids Sake produces a major policy report on how we should best protect children and families from harm and trauma associated with family separation or divorce.
+Every two years, For Kids Sake produces a major policy report on how we should best protect children and families from harm and trauma associated with family separation or divorce.
 Our reports and papers can be accessed or downloaded below and we welcome any additional evidence or feedback.
-Our next and most comprehensive paper to date is due to be launched at Parliament House, Canberra in March 2021.
+Our last and most comprehensive paper to date was launched in August 2021.

-In addition to our annual policy reports, we produce position statements or papers on key issues of the day, such as if/how children should be involved or interviewed in family law proceedings and whether or not the expertise, training and accountability of family law professionals is adequate.
+In addition to our biennial policy reports, we produce position statements or papers on key issues of the day, such as if/how children should be involved or interviewed in family law proceedings and whether or not the expertise, training and accountability of family law professionals is adequate.
 These shorter papers target specific issues where some of the most urgent changes are needed.

 We also contribute to government policy both through direct representations to politicians and appropriate departments, and through submissions that address the specific terms of reference of parliamentary or independent inquiries.